Faculty & Staff

 Resource

-Mrs. Elizabeth Hexter, Resource Teacher, has worked at Saint Rita School for the last several years in various capacities.
+Mrs. Hexter feels she has found a home at St. Rita where she can live out her faith in Christ, her love for classical education and pedagogy, and her desire to mentor young people.
+She is inspired daily by the school’s mission to help everyone in the school community get to heaven.
+Mrs. Hexter has worked at Saint Rita School for 6 years in various capacities.
 Mrs. Hexter earned her B.A. in Government and her Master’s in Elementary Education from the College of William and Mary in 2014.
 She has taught reading through the University of Florida Lastinger Center for Learning, and worked as a reading interventionist at a school for children with dyslexia.
 Her favorite part of teaching is helping each child to see the strengths that God has given them.
 Mrs. Hexter’s hobbies include reading, singing, and traveling.
 She feels blessed to be continuing at Saint Rita School this year and see all the familiar smiles each morning as the kids walk in the door.

-Miss.
-Monica Kolf, Dean of Students and Student Support, grew up in Rockville, Maryland and is a proud alumna of Oakcrest School.
+grew up in Rockville, Maryland and is a proud alumna of Oakcrest School.
 She holds an M.Ed. in Mathematics Education from the University of Pittsburgh and a B.A. in Philosophy from the University of Notre Dame, where she focused her studies on the works of Aristotle and Aquinas.
-She brings with her nine years’ experience teaching middle school math and mentoring middle school and high school students.
+She has eleven years’ experience teaching middle school math and mentoring middle school and high school students.
 She has been both the Assistant Academic Director and the Assistant Character Director for the PALS Summer Program, which fosters academic and leadership skills for girls in Washington, D.C.
 She has also been the Executive Director of Shades Media Literacy Project, giving workshops to teens and parents regarding the influence of media on human identity and relationships.
-Miss Kolf is thrilled to be joining the Saint Rita’s community!
+Miss Kolf is beyond thrilled that God brought her to the Saint Rita’s community!
 She is passionate about helping each student become happy, healthy, and holy, and she believes the classical and faith-filled education at Saint Rita’s cultivates these characteristics beautifully.
 Miss Kolf is currently working toward certification as a Youth, Parent, and Family Coach.
 Here follows one of her favorite quotes: “I would rather be what God chose to make me than the most glorious creature that I could think of; for to have been thought about, born in God’s thought, and then made by God, is the dearest, grandest and most precious thing in all thinking.”
 George MacDonald

 Mrs. Molly Metzgar

-Mrs. Molly Metzgar, Resource Teacher, Instructional Coach, has taught in Catholic schools for 12 years and is excited to continue her work in Catholic education at St. Rita Catholic School.
+Mrs. Metzgar has taught exclusively in Catholic schools and is thrilled to be part of the team at St. Rita Catholic School.
 She holds a Bachelor of Science in Elementary Education and a Master of Arts in Reading and Language Arts from Oakland University in Rochester, Michigan.
 She especially enjoys sharing her Catholic faith in the classroom and helping students appreciate the joys of reading.

 Miss Elizabeth Vail